maldoinc/wireup/docs/pages/quickstart.md

     return post_repository.find_all()
 ```

-1. Decorate all methods where the library must perform injection
+1. Decorate all methods where the library must perform injection.

-**3. Ready**

-That was it.
-No, really!
+   Optional when using the [Flask integration](flask_integration.md).

 **Installation**